cellgeni/nf-scautoqc/README.md

 ### 6. `integrate`

 This step requires the h5ad object from `add_metadata` step.
-`integrate` step removes stringent doublets (doublet score higher than 0.3, and bh score lower than 0.05) applies scVI integration to all samples by using "sampleID" as a batch key, and "log1p_n_counts" and "percent_mito" columns as categorical covariates.
+`integrate` step removes stringent doublets (doublet score higher than 0.3, and bh score lower than 0.05) applies scVI integration to all samples by using "sampleID" as a batch key (by default), and "log1p_n_counts" and "percent_mito" columns as categorical covariates.
 The final integrated object is given as the output of all of this pipeline.
 The steps below are applied before running integration:
 * Stringent doublets are removed.
 * 7500 higly variable genes are chosen.
 * All cell cycle genes are removed.